Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/modulation.png" width=500>

-The simplified subroutine is then carried on by applying modular exponentiation until the period is found:
+The simplified subroutine is then carried on by successively applying modular exponentiation until the period is found:

 * Pick a ransom number *s* between 1 and N-1
 * Decompose *s* into binary units and store *s* in the input register